What is the Reddit app?

 - Is personal and confidential information

 - Impersonates someone in a misleading or deceptive manner

 - Uses Reddit to solicit or facilitate any transaction or gift involving certain goods and services

 While browsing through Reddit, you will find everything from discussions about movies, TV, sports teams, etc. to complaining about in-laws to asking for relationship advice.
 There is vulgar language and explicit descriptions – these are unavoidable.
 Even some of the subreddits have vulgar language in the title.
 Subreddits that are not safe for work (NSFW) or not safe for life (NSFL) must be marked as such in the title.

-Reddit only has minimal parental controls on iOS and none on Android.
+Reddit has minimal parental controls on iOS and none on Android.
 On iOS, you can toggle off the ability to view NSFW content, but the toggle can’t be locked.
-See the iOS screen shots below.
+See the iOS screenshots below.
 On Android, there’s no toggle.

-If a parent wants to allow their child to use Reddit, but isn’t wild about all of the explicit content, you have a couple options:
+If a parent wants to allow their child to use Reddit but isn’t wild about all of the explicit content, you have a couple of options: